 - Heuristic evaluations rely heavily on the heuristics that are defined or chosen.
 If they’re misunderstood, you may receive biased results.

 - They’re based on existing, global ideas of what makes something usable.
 However, this can change by product, or audience.
 Experts not versed in an industry may make assumptions that actually provide misleading feedback.
-That being said, this is rare, as well formed heuristics like those from Nielsen come from years of research and user testing.
+That being said, this is rare, as well formed heuristics like those from Nielsen come from years of research and user testing experiences.